daniel-ilett/blog/_drafts/2019-12-14-tut4-2-portal-rendering.md

 ![Space Conversion](/img/tut4/part2-local-space.jpg){: .center-image }

 Take that relative offset and imagine it is now relative to the other portal - the "out-portal".
 We want to reflect the positional offset in the out-portal's surface plane so that it is behind the portal.
 Then, we'll do the same with the relative rotation: rather than pointing towards the area behind the portal, rotate it 180 degrees such that it points to the world outside the portal.
 Now, convert the position and rotation from the out-portal's local space to world space and place a secondary camera in the scene with the new position and rotation.
-The end result will be the one seen in the diagram below:
+The result is seen in the diagram below:

 ![Desired position](/img/tut4/part2-desired-position.jpg){: .center-image }